pfeghali/CS165B-FinalPrep/README.md

  When talking about multiple layers, we're just stacking these functions on top of each other to get increasingly well-connected layers.

 ## DNN - Deep Neural Networks
-Fully connected feedforward networks.
+Networks of many layers.
 You've got a bunch of hidden layers inbetween the input and output, and the output then is thresholded and the most prominent output is chosen.
 DNNs can be expressed in terms of a matrix equation filled with non-linearities and whatever else.
+The further you progress, the omre abstract the data between layers is.

 ## Why non-linearities?
 There are some intuitive ways to look at why the non-linearities are important for DNNs.